KevinCoble/Convolution/README.md

     - Click 'Train'
     - The network should fairly quickly learn the horizontal lines, getting a 100% test rate in under a minute.

+2. Circles and Lines - learns to discriminate between horizontal lines and circles using a trainable convolution operator
+    - File->Open the Test2_Circle file.
+This is a simple network with one channel.
+A trainable convolution operator, pooling down to 16 squares using average, and a single node neural net
+    - Select the Use Generated Images checkbox for testing
+    - Leave repeat training and Auto testing on.
+    - Click 'Train'
+    - The network should medium quickly learn the differences, getting a about 95% test rate in about 5 minutes.

 ## License

 This program is made available with the [Apache license](LICENSE.md).